sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 The CoSWID data definition contains two features that are not included in the SWID data definition on which it is based.
 These features are:

-- The explicit definition of types for attributes that are typically represented in the "any attribute" of some XML elements in the ISO-19770-2:2015 XML representation.
+- The explicit definition of types for some attributes in the ISO-19770-2:2015 XML representation that are typically represented by the "any attribute" in the SWID model.
 These are covered in {{model-global-attributes}}.

 - The inclusion of extension points in the CoSWID data definition using CDDL sockets (see {{RFC8610}} section 3.9).
 The use of CDDL sockets allow for well-formed extensions to be defined in supplementary CDDL descriptions that support additional uses of CoSWID tags that go beyond the original scope of ISO-19770-2:2015 tags.
 This extension mechanism can also be used to update the CoSWID format as revisions to ISO-19770-2 are published.